Who we are…..

 Professionally, I’ve spent over a decade working within the NHS, working within the mental health and learning disability (MHLD) transformation across both secondary and primary care.
 I’ve commissioned ADHD services, supported the development of new MHLD models in primary care, and worked closely with CAMHS and Learning Disability teams.

 Training and coaching have always been at the heart of what I do.
-As Managing Director of MacUniversity and WebUniversity, I developed and delivered creative training programmes for designers, combining strategy, creativity, and hands-on development.
+I have developed and delivered creative training programmes for designers, combining strategy, creativity, and hands-on development.
 Now, through Reveal You CIC, I continue that passion by designing engaging, inclusive workshops for young people, parents, and schools.
 These are grounded in both lived experience and professional insight, helping people understand neurodiversity, executive functioning, and how to support each other with empathy and confidence.

 I’m a qualified Level 5 Coach and Mentor, recently completed counselling training, and am currently studying to become an NLP practitioner.
-But beyond the qualifications, I’m someone who listens.
-Someone who cares.
-And someone who believes every young person has the right to be understood, supported, and empowered to be exactly who they are.
+But beyond the qualifications, I’m someone who listens, cares and believes every young person has the right to be understood, supported, and empowered to be exactly who they are and reveal their true self without the need for a mask.

-Because when we reveal what's really going on beneath the surface — that’s when real growth begins
+Because when we reveal what's really going on beneath the surface and start to achieve self-awareness that’s when real growth begins……

 Aidan has a deep-rooted passion for supporting neurodiverse individuals and brings a wealth of knowledge to every aspect of his practice.
 He is particularly skilled in building trust quickly with clients and colleagues, creating safe and supportive spaces where individuals feel understood and empowered.